leanprover/logic_and_proof_lean3/propositional_logic.rst

 is an example of a propositional formula.

-When writing expressions in symbolic logic, we will adopt the an order of operations which allow us to drop superfluous parentheses.
+When writing expressions in symbolic logic, we will adopt an order of operations which allows us to drop superfluous parentheses.
 When parsing an expression:

 -  negation binds most tightly
 -  then conjunctions and disjunctions, from right to left